pooyamb/basteh/actix-storage-hashmap/README.md

 It's an implementation for actix-storage based on std lib's hashmap, please refer to actix-storage crate documentations.

-There are 2 different implementors available in this crate
+There are 2 different implementers available in this crate

 ## HashMapStore
 `HashMapStore` is a simple store without expiration functionality.